braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 ### Step 5: Use promotion codes

-To send promotion codes in messages, click **Copy Snippet** to copy the code snippet you set when creating your promotion code list.
+To send promotion codes in messages, select **Copy Snippet** to copy the code snippet you set when creating your promotion code list.

 ![][9]{: style="max-width:70%"}